victorquinn/dynasty/README.md

-Chance.js documentation site
+Dynasty documentation site
 ===========================

-Site is built with [Jekyll][], where each Chance method is a Jekyll "post".
+Site is built with [Jekyll][], where each Dynasty method is a Jekyll "post".
 They each render to individual files, but they don't matter because the docs are all compiled in one page (index.html).

-Jekyll categories correspond to Chance modules, e.g. "ajax" and "event".
+Jekyll categories correspond to Dynasty modules, e.g. "ajax" and "event".
 The exception is the "changelog" category, which contains release notes.

 The site can be built with: